 If you’re interested in home meal delivery services, the right one is out there for you!

 I was pleasantly surprised that each and every one of the services I tried offered a ‘first time customer’ discount of some kind.
 I do need to mention -this post is not sponsored by any of the companies I mentioned in any way.
 I paid for all the services myself (some have referral programs where if you order using my code or special link, you’ll get a discount and I’ll get some kind of credit for future orders or a small amount from your first order.)
 All opinions are mine alone and based on my experience.

-Funny thing is, without even looking at the graph, my favorite service was Home Chef and a close second was Plated (they have dessert options)!
-Both had seemingly the best options and the least amount of dishes!
+Funny thing is, without even looking at the graph, my favorite service was Home Chef they have the best options and the least amount of dishes!
 For healthy, organic and very dietary needs accommodating (if you’re gluten-free/etc.) my favorite was Sun Basket, a service I tried after putting together the chart, I get them frequently now because we’re always trying to eat a little healthier.
 If you’re looking for healthy already cooked meals, Fresh n’ Lean is the one I’d recommend!
 If you’re looking for meal delivery for your kids where their meals are already made, I’d recommend Yumble Kids.

 Have you ever tried home meal delivery services?
 What did you think?